adityatomar15/options-pricing-engine/README.md

 ## AI USE AND HOW MUCH
 Yes, I used AI for this project as it was my first options pricing system at this level.
-AI helped structure the files, suggest the Black‑Scholes implementation, and explain the mathematical concepts behind the Greeks and Monte Carlo methods.
-All code was understood, tested, and verified by me.
+AI was used for project structure and as a reference for mathematical concepts.
+All implementation decisions, benchmarking methodology, and verification against known values are my own.